owlsdepartment/ovee/docs/reactivity/overview.md

 }
 ```

-Because `postsStore` is super simple and in no way protected, everybody can change it's state.
+Because `postsStore` is super simple and in no way protected, everybody can change its state.

 To prevent that and minimalize bugs potential, you can restrict yourself and create special `postsMutations` or `postsActions` that only these methods will be allowed to change this state.